bloominstituteoftechnology/web-module-challenge-scope-and-closure/README.md

 ```

 a.
 Where is closure used in this code?
 How can you tell?
+  Closure is used in the function, the roll can be accessed only through the function and not through the const newRoll.
 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?
+  Because dansRoll is defined as a const, if it was a let the value could be changed.
 c.
 What is the lexical scope of `newRoll`?
+  newRoll can only be accessed inside the function personalDice.

 ### Task 3 - Stretch Goals